x

 Challenges in implementing sustainable waste management practices

-Another challenge is a lack of public education on the importance of waste reduction and sustainable waste-management practices.
-Many people are unaware of the negative impacts of improper waste disposal and may not understand how to properly reduce and dispose of waste.
+• Public education gap: Many people are unaware of the negative impacts of improper waste disposal and may not understand how to properly dispose of waste and reduce their waste footprint.

 A Greener Future Through Waste Management (6)